RUSHIMONARIGELA/Ecomm/README.md

 This repository contains the Proof of Concept (POC) for a full-stack e-commerce application, featuring a dynamic product catalog, a shopping cart, and a user wishlist.

-The backend leverages Spring Boot with PostgreSQL as the primary data store, Kafka for asynchronous messaging (e.g., order processing), and ElasticSearch for high-speed product search and indexing.
-The frontend is built with Angular and styled using Bootstrap/Tailwind.
+The backend leverages Spring Boot with MYSQL as the primary data store, Kafka for asynchronous messaging (e.g., order processing), and ElasticSearch for high-speed product search and indexing.
+The frontend is built with Angular and styled using Bootstrap.

 The goal of this repository is to provide a complete, runnable environment for further development and scaling.